 Because of these realities, a broader acronym was recently developed called S.A.V.E.
 This means Safer practices, Access to antiretroviral medications, Voluntary counseling and testing, and Empowerment/Education.
 Let’s talk about what each one of these things mean.

-“Access to antiretroviral medications” recognizes that for people who are already HIV positive or for risk reduction of the HIV negative partner of those already positive, it’s crucial that antiretroviral medications (ARVs) be made readily available to all who need them.
-Making ARVs readily available is critical to stopping the spread of HIV.
-People treated with ARVs have lower viral loads, are less infectious, and are therefore less likely to transmit HIV to others.
+“Access to AIDS medications” recognizes that for people who are already HIV positive or for risk reduction of the HIV negative partner of those already positive, it’s crucial that AIDS medications (known as antiretroviral medications, or ARVs for short) be made readily available to all who need them.
+Making AIDS medications readily available is critical to stopping the spread of HIV.
+People treated with AIDS medications have lower viral loads, are less infectious, and are therefore only one twenty-fifth as likely to transmit HIV to others.

-Voluntary counseling and testing recognizes the need for ensuring that all individuals in every country have access and encouragement to be counseled in the modes of transmission of HIV.
-Additionally, it recognizes the need for access to testing.
-If everyone were aware and educated about the modes of transmission of HIV, in addition to emphasis on stigma reduction and testing with universal access to ARVs and nutrition, it would be a great step forward for HIV prevention.
+Voluntary counseling and testing recognizes that all people in every country must have access to counseling and be encouraged to get counseled in the modes of transmission of HIV.
+Additionally, it recognizes that all people must have access to testing.
+If everyone were aware and educated about how HIV is transmitted, with additional focus on stigma reduction and testing with universal access to AIDS medication and nutrition, it would be a great step forward for HIV prevention.

 Education/Empowerment is also part of another “Beyond ABC” approach known as “DEF” for Disclosure in safety, Education/empowerment, and Female-controlled prevention methods.

 Let’s discuss Disclosure and Female-controlled prevention methods in detail.